Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 respectively. \item Let $a=2$.
-If $H$ is not a blueprint for $\Vmin$ then either $N_{\bar G}(H)$ fixes a $2$-space on $\Vmin$ or a line on $L(G)$. \end{enumerate} \end{prop} \begin{pf} We start with $a=1$.
+Either $H$ is a blueprint for $M(E_7)$, or $H$ stabilizes a $2$-space on $M(E_7)$, or stabilizes a $1$-space on $L(E_7)$. \end{enumerate} \end{proposition} \begin{proof} We start with $a=1$.
 The conspicuous sets of composition factors are

 As the projective indecomposable modules are

 we look through the list above, checking to see whether we have enough $4$s and $6$s (three of the first or two of the second) to cover all $2$s; this leaves the sixth and eighth cases of $6^5,4^5,2^3$ and $6^7,4^3,2$ to deal with.